Managed IT Services

 5. Changes on Your Homepage

-Things like your homepage randomly changing to another website or a new toolbar appearing out of nowhere are signs of possible cyber security threats by viruses.
+Things like your homepage randomly changing to another website or a new toolbar appearing out of nowhere are signs of possible cyber security threats from viruses.
 This usually happens when you accidentally click on suspicious links or advertisements.

 How to Check for and Get Rid of Viruses on Your Workplace Computer

-If you’ve noticed any signs that indicate your computer has virus issues, then you’ll need to go to the ‘security program’ in your Windows 10 or 11 and perform a scan on your computer.
-To do this, go to the ‘Open Windows Security’ tab on the Privacy and Security window.
+If you’ve noticed any signs that indicate your computer has virus issues, it’s essential to scan for viruses to get rid of them.
+To do this, you’ll need to go to the ‘security program’ in your Windows 10 or 11 and perform a scan on your computer.
+Go to the Virus & threat protection tab and perform a full scan of your windows.
+If any viruses are discovered by the scan, the system will automatically remove them.

 Avoid Viruses and Other Malware Problems with Redpalm’s Robust IT Solutions